Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • Create your weighted report.

 Do you want to compare a few top players to see who would be a stronger hitter on your team?
-The strengths vs. weaknesses report provides you with a detailed analysis of athlete performance of a maximum of 3 players at a time.
+The strengths vs. weaknesses report provide you with a detailed analysis of athlete performance for a maximum of 3 players at a time.

 1. Select which players you want to compare (up to 3).